tillkruss/laravel-phpredis/README.md

 This package provides a drop-in replacement for Laravel’s and Lumen’s `RedisServiceProvider`, that adds compatibility for PhpRedis, the PCEL Redis Extension.

-Using PhpRedis with Laravel’s default `RedisServiceProvider` will result in issues wherever Redis is being used by Laravel, because PhpRedis returns `false` instead of `null` if a key does not exist.
+Using PhpRedis instead of Predis with Laravel’s default `RedisServiceProvider` will result in false-positives across the framework, because PhpRedis returns `false` instead of `null` if a key does not exist.

 *Note: PhpRedis does not support sharding, using the `cluster` option in your configuration will lead to an exception.*